-To change the background, move your cursor to the upper right-hand corner of the screen and click Settings > Change PC settings > PC and devices > Lock screen.
+To change the background, swipe the right-hand edge of the screen inwards and tap Settings > Change PC settings > PC and devices > Lock screen.
 From here you can:

-- Select a background image for the lock screen
+- · Select a background image for the lock screen

 - Turn the Slide show on or off

 - · Select lock screen apps.